 The next big thing that we're building on the Salesforce platform is our studio applications.
 Right now, we give you all of the capabilities you need to build out your product catalogue to manage your visits, build pricing rules and selective distribution, however, we think we can do a much better job with the user experience here so we're building out a series of studios for the admins to use for building out their product catalog, routes and call cycles.
 Expect to see really slick drag and drop interfaces for managing commercial policies and assortments as well as intuitive user interfaces for building out call cycles and managing accounts.
 That's something we think is going to be hugely beneficial to companies and the next thing on our roadmap for the Salesforce side of things.

 On the mobile side, I'm really excited about extending our capabilities.
 We've had a really great start in terms of Retail Execution.
 You can go in and do visits, can capture surveys and orders but there's so much more that we want to add.
 We want to add full inventory management into the mobile experience as well as real-time invoicing.
-I've got a huge roadmap of things which is really going to make this the best Retail Execution platform that exists.
+I've got a huge roadmap of things that is really going to make this the best Retail Execution platform that exists.
 The fact that it's then joined up to everything else is really going to be the cherry on the top.

 We're getting close to GA launch - that is coming imminently and we're really excited by that.
 The next thing you'll see immediately after GA is we’ll double down on our AI and ML capabilities.
 Right now, we have got the first release of our ML capabilities ready to go and we're going to extend that extensively over the coming months - watch this space!